chanzuckerberg/single-cell-curation/docs/gene_sets.md

 | **~~club.cell~~**     |                      | CD163       | description      |

-When new gene sets are being added to a data collection on the portal, validation MUST detect `gene_set_name` collisions with current gene sets in the collection, display a warning, and fail the upload.  <br><br>
+When new gene sets are being added to a data collection on the portal, validation MUST detect `gene_set_name` collisions with current gene sets in the collection, display an error message, and fail the upload.  <br><br>

 ### `gene_set_description`